patcon/nodescription.net-v2/notes.md

 {% include title.html name="2019-10-08" %}

-While biking along the Grand Allegheny Passage this summer (h/t MC and MP for making this trip happen), I got thinking through a complexity science lens about the quality of the experience, in relation to the forest around me.
+While biking along the Grand Allegheny Passage this summer (h/t MC and MP for making this trip happen), I got thinking through a [_complexity science_][complexity-note] lens about the quality of the experience, in relation to the forest around me.
 It got me thinking about futures, and the possibility field of the present moment.

 We were passing through this incredibly complex and dynamic environment.
 We were part of a collective (humanity) that ostensibly recognizes its